Ruby Gillman, Teenage Kraken: Animation and design

 Character designers Timothy Lamb & Guillermo "Willie" Real designed hundreds of different design iterations of Ruby and her family, eventually leading to the final look modeled by Charles Ellison, with additional tweaks by modeler Hannah Kang, character look development supervisor Megan Lea Walker, and look development artists, Andy Harbeck and Rachael Yang.
 Additional characters were designed by Craig Kellman, character designer of The Bad Guys Taylor Krahenbahl, Julien Le Rolland and many others.

-One challenge was the design of the hair for Nerissa during the film's climactic battle.
-The visual effects department created a Fluid Implicit Particle simulation which was used to simulate the character's interaction with the surrounding ocean.
+For the design of the hair of Nerissa during the film's climactic battle, the visual effects department created a Fluid Implicit Particle simulation which was used to simulate the character's interaction with the surrounding ocean.
 With an additional level set fillet generation technique was used to blend the ocean mesh with the water hair geometry.

 Two mixed-media sequences for the film were designed and animated by Richard Ramazinski.

 Music

 Stephanie Economou composed the film's score.
 British singer-songwriter Mimi Webb performed the original song "This Moment", released on June 23 as a single, a week before the film's release.
-The song was a last minute addition after using a temp song "As It Was" by Harry Styles in a particular scene in the film, where it was replaced by "This Moment", which was written by DallasK, Lauv, Jacob Kasher and Amanda "Kiddo AI" Ibanez, and was originally going to be performed by Lauv, but he passed on it and it was given to Webb.
+The song was a last minute addition after using a temp song "As It Was" by Harry Styles in a particular scene in the film, where it was replaced by "This Moment", which was written by DallasK, Lauv, Jacob Kasher and Amanda "Kiddo A.I."
+Ibanez, and was originally going to be performed by Lauv, but he passed on it and it was given to Webb.
 The soundtrack album was released on June 30, 2023, the same day as the theatrical release, in addition to the original song "Rise" performed by Freya Ridings, which plays during the end credits.
 She first performed the song live 3 days earlier at DreamWorks's Glendale campus.